-Effectiveness: Over future permit reporting periods, Staff will monitor and track reduction in dumping incidences at each site and a reduction in the number of sites.
+Effectiveness: Over future permit reporting periods, staff will continue to monitor and track reductions in dumping incidences at each site and reductions in the number of sites.
 The goal is to achieve an Outcome Level 4 - Reducing Loads from Sources.